December 13, 2020

 So in the middle of the novel, I had almost begun to think that Frank’s story was more complex than I’d assumed.

 But I assumed also that if Frank had such a motive, his jealousy of Jane and Mr. Dixon might be baseless.
 And that assumption seems correct.
-There seems to have been nothing, or very little more, in the Jane/Dixon “affair” than misunderstanding, combined with Emma’s later fantasies about it.
+There seems to have been very little in the Jane/Dixon “affair” apart from misunderstanding, combined with Emma’s later fantasies about it.

 At the very end of the novel you see Frank – and Emma sees him – returning to the same verbal games that he had played since we met him; and this, not long after expending much sweat and many, many words asking for forgiveness.